Inspection

 A three-dimensional form tolerance that describes the allowable variability in the shape and appearance of a cylinder.
 Cylindricity is an individual tolerance.

 A measuring instrument with a contact point attached to a spindle and gears that move a pointer on the dial.
-Two opposing dial indicators can be used to measure the concentricity of a cylindrical feature.
+Dial indicators have graduations that show different measurement values.

 height gage

-A measuring device with a column mounted on a base such as a granite surface plate, a unit that slides up and down, an indicator, and an arm that extends out.
-Height gages are used to measure vertical and other distances.
+A measuring device with a unit and extending arm that slide up and down a vertical column that is mounted on a base such as a granite surface plate, and a unit with an extending arm that slides up and down along a main scale beam.
+Height gages may use a standard scale beam, a vernier scale, a dial indicator, or a digital display to measure vertical dimensions and other distances.

 lobing